badshashorif/vxlan-bgp-evpn/README.md

- Ei project-e apnar **VXLAN-based L2 bridging + L3 routing (Type-2/3)** topology explain korchi step-by-step with configuration logic:
+In this project **VXLAN-based L2 bridging + L3 routing (Type-2/3)** topology explained step-by-step with configuration logic:

 ---